Tom Compton: New York Jets

 On March 18, 2019, Compton signed with the New York Jets.
 After beginning the season as a backup, Compton was named the starting right guard in Week 11 following an injury to Brian Winters.
 He started five games before being placed on injured reserve on December 28, 2019.

 San Francisco 49ers

 On April 3, 2020, Compton signed a one-year contract with the San Francisco 49ers.
 The signing reunited Compton with San Francisco 49ers' head coach Kyle Shanahan, who previously was the offensive coordinator with the Washington Redskins and Atlanta Falcons.
 He was placed on injured reserve on December 12, 2020.
 He was activated on January 2, 2021.

 Compton re-signed with the 49ers on a one-year contract on April 28, 2021.

 Denver Broncos

 On March 17, 2022, Compton signed a one-year contract with the Denver Broncos.
 He was placed on the reserve/PUP list to start the season on August 23, 2022.
 He was activated on November 15.
 He was placed on injured reserve on December 22.

 Personal life

 Compton played a reporter in the 2015 movie Sharknado 3: Oh Hell No!.

 Compton is the cousin of fellow NFL player, Will Compton.

+Compton is married to his wife Tiffany Compton.
+She is a co-founder of Elliot Tate Designs and social media content creator.
+They have two children together.